Itz-fork/Mega.nz-Bot/README.md

 ### With VPS/PC
 ---
 **Tip 💡:**
-If you're using a linux distro with `apt` or `pacman` package manager, you can use the official installer script to setup [Mega.nz-Bot](https://github.com/Itz-fork/Mega.nz-Bot).
+If you're using a linux distro with `apt`, `pacman` or `dnf` package manager, you can use the official installer script to setup [Mega.nz-Bot](https://github.com/Itz-fork/Mega.nz-Bot).
 To do so run the following command,

 ```bash
 curl -sS https://raw.githubusercontent.com/Itz-fork/Mega.nz-Bot/main/installer.sh | bash